iExecBlockchainComputing/documentation-tools/tools/dataProtector.md

 a specific user**.

 - You define the number of times the user can access the data.
-- You should choose an iDapp (iExec TEE Dapp) that will be able to process your protected data.
+- You should choose an iApp (iExec TEE Dapp) that will be able to process your protected data.
-- You'll have to sign a transaction at the moment you grant access to the user and the iDapp (iExec TEE Dapp).
+- You'll have to sign a transaction at the moment you grant access to the user and the iApp (iExec TEE Dapp).

 With `DataProtector Sharing`, you can **distribute** your protected data to **a wider audience**.